spm/spm-docs/docs/courses/index.md

 ## Contact us
 For administrative questions please contact the [FIL admin team](mailto:ion.fil.reception@ucl.ac.uk) who are based at the:

-Wellcome Centre for Human Neuroimaging
+Functional Imaging Laboratory
-UCL Institute of Neurology
+Department of Imaging Neuroscience
-12 Queen Square
+UCL Queen Square Institute of Neurology
-London WC1N 3AR
+London WC1N 3BG

 ## FAQ

 ??? note "How often do the SPM courses run?"
-    The SPM courses are run in May and October each year.
+    The SPM course for MRI is run in spring and autumn each year.
+The SPM course for M/EEG takes place in spring.

 ??? note "Do you teach PET as part of the programme?"
     We sometimes provide teaching on PET on the workshop day, however this is subject to the availability of staff.
 Most of the statistical concepts and techniques, which are taught on the course, are similar for both technologies.

-??? note "Is the content of the May fMRI/MRI/VBM course different from the course offered in October?"
+??? note "Is the content of the spring MRI course different from the course offered in autumn?"
     They are the same.

 ??? note "Where can I access the materials for previous SPM courses?"
-    Information and course material can be accessed at the following link: https://www.fil.ion.ucl.ac.uk/spm/course/
+    Information and course materials can be accessed from the menu on this page.

 ??? note "Does the course count towards any credits for my MSc or postgraduate course?"
     Yes, if you are a UCL student.
 Students, however, must ensure they attend each session to claim these credits.